18F/ux-guide/_pages/research/legal.md

 **“Fast-track” research under agencies’ [generic clearances](https://pra.digital.gov/clearance-types/#generic-clearance).**
 - 18F teams may use GSA’s generic clearances.
   - **Consider first** — In 2022, GSA received a generic clearance specifically designed for customer experience (CX) or user experience (UX) work.
-    - The clearance is A11-280 (control number at GSA is 3090-0325), which is active until April 30, 2025.
+    - The clearance is [A11-280](https://www.reginfo.gov/public/do/PRAViewICR?ref_nbr=202203-3090-003) (control number at GSA is 3090-0325), which is active until April 30, 2025.
     - This has a much faster turnaround than other generic clearances.
-    - For research efforts that may fall under this GSA generic clearance, refer to an outline of steps [internal link].
+    - For research efforts that may fall under this GSA generic clearance, refer to an [outline of steps](https://docs.google.com/document/d/1r0-AQ6DChw3FoZEV9q6K9dnhEa05uwLyPcEzLAV74FI/edit).
-    - See also these internal resources for examples: sample PRA fast-track. [internal link]
+    - See also these internal resources for examples: [sample PRA fast-track](https://drive.google.com/drive/folders/11fe_mlPZtEnW1TSA5-BG29IlHiiarpSj).
-  - Additional consideration — GSA also has a generic clearance for fast-track qualitative service delivery.
+  - **Additional consideration** — GSA also has a [generic clearance for fast-track qualitative service delivery](https://www.reginfo.gov/public/do/PRAViewICR?ref_nbr=202205-3090-001).
     - This process goes through the standard officers.
-    - This generic clearance is not as focused on CX/UX as A11-280.
+    - This [generic clearance](https://www.reginfo.gov/public/do/PRAViewICR?ref_nbr=202205-3090-001) is not as focused on CX/UX as A11-280.
 It is active until June 30, 2025.
 - If 18F is partnered on a project with another agency, teams may consider using GSA’s generic clearances or the partner’s agency clearances (if applicable) for the project.
    - This approach may depend on the type of research and which clearance may apply.
-   - Reach out to PRA contacts early in the process to see what’s possible.
+   - Reach out to [PRA contacts](https://pra.digital.gov/contact/) early in the process to see what’s possible.

+### PRA and multiple languages

+Depending on the scope of the project, teams may also consider how to approach PRA when working in multiple languages.

+Considerations to keep in mind:

+- You can submit PRA for multiple languages on the same form if the documents are a direct translation in each language.
+- You can submit the translated versions as they become available.
+- If translating from English, anticipate and plan for the possibility of English language materials being cleared prior to receiving clearance for languages in other materials.
+Coordinate with your team and translation service on the desired timeline, and how to create the best forms with the fewest edits needed.
+- Once approved, minor updates can be made without re-approval, but must be made in all languages to match.
+The PRA reviewer has requested that a docx and a screenshot of the form be submitted for record keeping.
+- You may need to translate legal PRA language.

+Remember to plan ahead and always ask about PRA over the course of a project!
+Be sure to check with your PRA contact as soon as possible in the process.

+For more information, refer to the [PRA website](https://pra.digital.gov/).

 ## Additional questions